Cepheid Metallicity in the Leavitt Law (C-MetaLL) survey: IX. Metallicity dependence of Period-Wesenheit relations based on a homogeneous spectroscopic sample: Discussion and conclusions

-Overall, the results presented in this paper suggest that the exact amount of metallicity dependence of PW relations for DCEPs remains uncertain.
-From the theoretical point of view, pulsational predictions are in favour of a mild value of $\gamma \sim -0.2$ mag/dex \citep[e.g.][]{Anderson2016b,DeSomma2022,Saniya2025}, similar to that provided by the empirical technique adopted by \citet{Breuval2021,Breuval2022,Breuval2024}.
-However, in this paper, we have shown that our fitting procedure is solid (see Appendix~\ref{sect:testPhotParallax}), therefore the problem seems to be in the derivation of the $\gamma$ value using different geometric distance indicators, such as in \citet{Breuval2024} or using uniquely parallaxes from $Gaia$.
+Overall, the results presented in this paper suggest that the exact metallicity dependence of PW relations for DCEPs remains uncertain.
+From a theoretical point of view, pulsational predictions are in favour of a mild value of $\gamma \sim -0.2$ mag/dex \citep[e.g.][]{Anderson2016b,DeSomma2022,Saniya2025}, similar to that provided by the empirical technique adopted by \citet{Breuval2021,Breuval2022,Breuval2024}.
+However, in this paper, we have shown that our fitting procedure is solid (see Appendix~\ref{sect:testPhotParallax}); therefore, the problem seems to be in the derivation of the $\gamma$ value using different geometric distance indicators, such as in \citet{Breuval2024} or using uniquely parallaxes from $Gaia$.
 Both approaches have pros and cons and are prone to different systematic uncertainties, such as the use of a universal slope and an average metallicity in each galaxy in the former approach or the bias on the $Gaia$ parallax in the latter.

-As stressed in the introduction, the size of the metallicity dependence of DCEPs' PL/PW relations has important astrophysical consequences.
-Perhaps the most notable one is that a larger (absolute) value of $\gamma$ than currently used in the cosmic ladder would go in the direction to diminish the value of the inferred $H_0$ by 1-2\% for e.g. $\gamma \sim-0.4$ mag/dex.
+As was stressed in the introduction, the size of the metallicity dependence of DCEPs' PL and PW relations has important astrophysical consequences.
+Perhaps the most notable one is that a larger (absolute) value of $\gamma$ than the one currently used in the cosmic ladder would go in the direction to diminish the value of the inferred $H_0$ by 1-2\% for e.g. $\gamma \sim-0.4$ mag/dex.
 However, this reduction, far from solving the Hubble tension, would just reduce the discrepancy by about 1$\sigma$.

-In the context of the C-MetaLL project, we expect to improve our results shortly based on the measurement of abundances for about additional 100 DCEPs for which the analysis is still ongoing as well as the release of homogeneous $g,\,r,\,i,\,z,\,J,\,H,\,K_S$ REM (Rapid Eye movement) telescope\footnote{http://www.rem.inaf.it/} photometry for more than 120 DCEPs \citep[see][for early results]{Bhardwaj2024}.
-However, a significant improvement in this topic is expected with the next release of the $Gaia$ mission, Data Release 4, which will provide parallaxes not only more precise, but most likely also less affected by systematic effects.
+In the context of the C-MetaLL project, we expect to improve our results shortly based on the measurement of abundances for about additional 100 DCEPs for which the analysis is still ongoing as well as the release of homogeneous $g,\,r,\,i,\,z,\,J,\,H,\,K_S$ rapid-eye-movement telescope\footnote{http://www.rem.inaf.it/} photometry for more than 120 DCEPs \citep[see][for early results]{Bhardwaj2024}.
+However, a significant improvement in this topic is expected with the next release of the $Gaia$ mission, Data Release 4, which will provide parallaxes that are not only more precise but also most likely less affected by systematic effects.